DCOR-dev/dcor-docs/docs/sec_introduction.rst

 ==========
 DCOR is based on `CKAN <https://docs.ckan.org/>`_, an online data managing and publishing system.
-We provide a set of extensions and tools designed to make the work with RT-DC data easier.
-For instance, this includes a RESTful service that allows Shape-Out to directly access RT-DC resources without downloading entire measurements
+We provide a set of extensions and tools designed to make the work with DC data easier.
+For instance, this includes a RESTful service that allows Shape-Out to directly access DC resources without downloading entire measurements
 (`ckanext-dc_serve <https://github.com/DCOR-dev/ckanext-dc_serve>`_) or
-previews of RT-DC data on CKAN web interface (`ckanext-dc_view <https://github.com/DCOR-dev/ckanext-dc_view>`_).
+previews of DC data on CKAN web interface (`ckanext-dc_view <https://github.com/DCOR-dev/ckanext-dc_view>`_).
 You can find all extensions and tools at the
 `DCOR-dev GitHub organization <https://github.com/DCOR-dev>`_.